rvvind/Studio-in-the-Cloud/Rendering Setup.md

 This step prepares the node for the actual rendering process by configuring various settings and ensuring that all necessary data is in place.
-Here's a detailed breakdown of the rendering setup:

 ### Rendering Setup Breakdown